Table of Contents

-In the case of ectopic pregnancy, the implantation of a blastocyst outside the uterine cavity (cavum uteri) takes place.
+In an ectopic pregnancy, the implantation of a blastocyst outside the uterine cavity takes place.

-Cases of ectopic pregnancies have increased worldwide and have nearly doubled in the last ten years.
+Cases of ectopic pregnancies have increased worldwide and have nearly doubled in the last 10 years.
 This increase is attributed, among other things, to improved diagnosis.
-Secondly, intrauterine devices, ascending genital infections and infertility treatments also carry a high risk for ectopic pregnancy.
+Secondly, intrauterine devices (IUDs), ascending genital infections, and infertility treatments are also associated with a high risk for ectopic pregnancy.

 Causes of ectopic pregnancy

-The most common location of for ectopic pregnancy is the fallopian tubes (= tubal pregnancy).
-The uterine tube is divided into such parts as: ampulla, isthmus and intramural.
-The ampulla portion is affected more often.
+The most common location for ectopic pregnancy is the fallopian tube (tubal pregnancy).
+The uterine tube is divided into the ampulla, isthmus, and intramural portion.
+Comparably, the ampulla is affected more often.
 The isthmic and intramural portions are affected less often.

-Approximately 1% of ectopic pregnancies can affect the uterus, ovary, peritoneum (= abdominal pregnancy) or the cervix.
+Approx. 1% of ectopic pregnancies can affect the uterus, ovary, peritoneum (abdominal pregnancy), or the cervix.

 Origin and development of ectopic pregnancy

-The tubal mucosa is similar to the endometrium of the uterus in its ability to convert decidually, though not to a comparable extent.
-When a fertilized egg on the 5th or 6th day is not yet in the uterine cavity it settles at the corresponding location of nidation.
-This is usually the tube.
+The tubal mucosa is similar to the endometrium of the uterus in its ability to undergo decidualization, although not to a comparable extent.
+When a fertilized egg is not yet in the uterine cavity by the 5th or 6th day, it is implanted at its then-current location, which is usually the tube.

-The reasons may be disorders connected with the ovulation mechanism and tubal passage.
-The tube passage may be blocked by congenital anomalies or acquired obstacles.
-In addition, functional impairment is possible in terms of disruption of ciliar activity or tube motility.
+The reasons for ectopic pregnancy may include disorders connected with the ovulation mechanism and tubal passage.
+The tube may be blocked due to congenital or acquired anomalies.
+In addition, functional impairment is possible in terms of the disruption of ciliary activity or tube motility.

-Frequently, adhesions are the cause for a blockage of transport from the fimbrian funnel to the uterine cavity.
-This can happen due to inflammation as for example in the case of adnexitis.
-Adhesions can also be caused by endometriosis implants, surgical interventions (for example scarring) or previous ectopic pregnancies.
+Frequently, adhesions cause the blockage of transport from the fimbriae to the uterine cavity.
+This can happen due to inflammation as in the case of adnexitis.
+Adhesions can also be caused by endometriosis implants, surgical interventions (for example scarring), or previous ectopic pregnancies.

-Women with an intrauterine device (= IUD) are more often affected by ectopic pregnancy than women without IUDs.
-A decreased peristalsis might be the reason.
+Women with an IUD are more often affected by ectopic pregnancy than women without IUDs.
+Decreased peristalsis might be the reason.

 Symptoms of ectopic pregnancy

 Ectopic pregnancy is an important differential diagnosis in cases of acute abdomen.
 Here, the symptoms vary greatly.
-It depends on the localization of the ectopic pregnancy, the condition of the product of conception (the embryo may be intact or already dead) and the age of the pregnancy.
-Thus, asymptomatic processes or very painful symptoms, up to circulatory shock, are possible.
+It depends on the localization of the ectopic pregnancy, the condition of the product of conception (the embryo may be intact or already dead), and the age of the pregnancy.
+Thus, asymptomatic processes or severe presentations, including circulatory shock, are possible.
 In addition, classical symptoms and signs of pregnancy may be present.
 These include breast tenderness and morning sickness.

 Initially, secondary amenorrhea is usually present.
 After about 5 weeks, unilateral pain appears in the adnexal region.
 This may also be accompanied by spotting.
-This bleeding usually corresponds to a hormonal withdrawal bleeding and less to the bleeding directly from the tube.
+This bleeding usually corresponds to a hormonal withdrawal bleeding and is less associated with direct bleeding from the tube.

-Pain symptoms in the shoulder area may arise, if the tube has been already ruptured (often the result of an ectopic pregnancy at the isthmus), and the case has already come to intra-abdominal bleeding.
-This is caused by an irritation of the phrenic nerve.
+Pain symptoms in the shoulder area may arise if the tube has been already ruptured (often the result of ectopic pregnancy at the isthmus) and if there is intra-abdominal bleeding.
+This pain is caused by the irritation of the phrenic nerve.

-The diagnosis of ectopic pregnancy is suspected when all findings are compiled.
-However, the diagnosis must be confirmed by laparoscopy (or pelviscopy).
+The diagnosis of ectopic pregnancy is a high possibility in the presence of these findings.
+However, the diagnosis must be confirmed by laparoscopy.